yoheinakajima/babyagi/README.md

 ![image](https://github.com/robiwan303/babyagi/blob/main/Solve_world_hunger.jpeg)

 I did use the plausi feature in order to reduce the time to completion, w/o might take a while for such a complex goal.
-Due the constant OpenAI API rate limit errors I am facing, even with 20$ paid account, the final response is truncated.
-Should have been at least two responses.
+Due to the heavy usage of OpenAI API, I am getting rate limit errors constantly.
+Therefore the final response is truncated, should have been at least two parts.
 The mechanism for triggering of multiple responses did work, but the rate limit did hit hard...

 <<<<<<<<<<<<<<<<<<<<<<<